WhiteCJbr/Network-Scan-Python/README.md

 This scan only return the ports and the active hosts in a network

+# Scientific Paper
+Click [Here](ArtigoScannerRedePython.pdf) to see the paper about this project

 # Usage
 ```# python2.7 < HostIP > < Subnet/sub >```
 * This script require **root** privilege to run